-Seepage Pit/Seepage Trench - An area of excavated earth filled with loose stone or similar coarse material into which surface water is directed for infiltration into the underground water.
+Seepage Pit/Seepage Trench/Seepage Bed - An area of excavated earth filled with loose stone or similar coarse material into which surface water is directed for Infiltration into the soil.

-Separate Storm Sewer System - A conveyance or system of conveyances (including roads with drainage systems, municipal streets, catch basins, curbs, gutters, ditches, man-made channels, or storm drains) primarily used for collecting and conveying stormwater runoff.
+Separate Storm Sewer System - A Conveyance or system of Conveyances (including roads with drainage systems, Township streets, catch basins, curbs, gutters, Ditches, man-made Channels, or storm drains) primarily used for collecting and conveying Stormwater runoff.

-Shallow Concentrated Flow - Stormwater runoff flowing in shallow, defined ruts prior to entering a defined channel or waterway.
+Shallow Concentrated Flow - Stormwater Runoff flowing in shallow, defined ruts prior to entering a defined Channel or waterway.